Join Us Image

 Day two, taking place the following week, will be fully remote via the Zoom conference platform.
 Although plenary sessions only will be offered on this day, you will still have the chance to connect with other attendees and gain valuable insights into the issues surrounding governance and ways to improve governance in practice.

-For those of you arriving in Bristol on the Thursday, why not book a place to join colleagues for buffet, drinks and a scenic boat trip along the canals of Bristol.
+For those of you arriving in Bristol on the Thursday, why not book a place to join colleagues for buffet, drinks and a scenic boat trip along the waterways of Bristol.
 See below for further details and how to book.

 Don't miss out on this unique opportunity to expand your knowledge, network with other professionals, and take your career to the next level.